ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/channels/channel_edit_preferences.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can specify which field from your entries to use in search result
 excerpts.
-The list is dynamically populated depending on which `Field
+The list is dynamically populated depending on which :doc:`Field
-Group <channel_groups.html>`_ the channel is assigned to use and which
+Group <channel_groups>` the channel is assigned to use and which
 fields are defined for that group.
 Only fields that have been set as
 "searchable" will be included.